This blog answers the most frequently asked questions about investing in gold in Australia.

 Unhedged gold helps to protect your portfolio against a devaluation of the Australian dollar.

-One of the main reasons to own gold it to protect your purchasing power and defend against the debasement of your home currency.
+One of the main reasons to own gold is to protect your purchasing power and defend against the debasement of your home currency.
 For Australians this is the Australian dollar.
 Therefore we don’t think it makes sense to hedge your gold.

 Unhedged gold provides better diversification when markets fall.